jupyterhub/binderhub/CONTRIBUTING.md

 Welcome!
 As a [Jupyter](https://jupyter.org) project, we follow the [Jupyter contributor guide](https://jupyter.readthedocs.io/en/latest/contributor/content-contributor.html).

-## Minikube

 To develop binderhub, you can use a local installation of JupyterHub on minikube, and run binderhub on the host system.
+You will also need a GitHub token for testing.

+## Installation

 1. [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and start it: `minikube start`.